Stop motion: 1980s

 In the UK, Aardman Animations continued to grow.
 Channel 4 funded a new series of clay animated films, Conversation Pieces, using recorded soundtracks of real people talking.
 A further series in 1986, called Lip Sync, premiered the work of Richard Goleszowski (Ident), Barry Purves (Next), and Nick Park (Creature Comforts), as well as further films by Sproxton and Lord.
 Creature Comforts won the Oscar for Best Animated Short in 1990.
+In 1986, they also produced a notable music video for "Sledgehammer", a song by Peter Gabriel.

 In 1980, Marc Paul Chinoy directed the 1st feature-length clay animated film, based on the famous Pogo comic strip.
 Titled I go Pogo.
 It was aired a few times on American cable channels but has yet to be commercially released.
 Primarily clay, some characters required armatures, and walk cycles used pre-sculpted hard bases legs.

 Stop motion was also used for some shots of the final sequence of the first Terminator movie, also for the scenes of the small alien ships in Spielberg's Batteries Not Included in 1987, animated by David W. Allen.
-Allen's stop-motion work can also be seen in such feature films as The Crater Lake Monster (1977), Q - The Winged Serpent (1982), The Gate (1987) and Freaked (1993).
+Allen's stop motion work can also be seen in such feature films as The Crater Lake Monster (1977), Q - The Winged Serpent (1982), The Gate (1987) and Freaked (1993).
 Allen's King Kong Volkswagen commercial from the 1970s is now legendary among model animation enthusiasts.

 In 1985, Will Vinton and his team released an ambitious feature film in stop motion called "The Adventures Of Mark Twain" based on the life and works of the famous American author.
 While the film may have been a little sophisticated for young audiences at the time, it got rave reviews from critics and adults in general.
 Vinton's team also created the Nomes and the Nome King for Disney's "Return to Oz" feature, for which they received an Academy Award Nomination for Special Visual Effects.
-In the late 1980s and early 1990s, Will Vinton became very well known for his commercial work as well with stop-motion campaigns including The California Raisins and The Noid.
+In the late 1980s and early 1990s, Will Vinton became very well known for his commercial work as well with stop motion campaigns including The California Raisins and The Noid.